Jinlock9/jinlock9.github.io/_posts/2025-02-11-challenge-of-machine-sink.md

 While this approach mitigated some inefficiencies, it was clear that machine sinking itself wasn't fundamentally flawed.
 Instead of modifying the pass further, I shifted my focus to improving performance outside of machine sinking.

+---

 ### Approach 3

 At this point, I realized I had overlooked a crucial factor:
-#### instruction scheduling in VLIW architectures operates under fundamentally different constraints compared to traditional scalar processors.
+#### instruction scheduling in VLIW architectures operates under fundamentally different constraints compared to traditional pipelined sequential processors.

 For the same case with Part 1 Approach 2: